vbrazo/vbrazo/README.md

 My name is Vitor.
 I've been using GitHub to host my repos and contribute to the open source community for many years.
 I'm a hands-on Software Engineering Leader with more than a decade of experience.

 I have a lot of experience in different programming languages.
-Visual Basic was my first language back in 2003 but I'm also fluent in Ruby, Python, Java, C++, and a myriad of scripting languages.
+SQL was my first language back in 2003 but I'm also fluent in Ruby, Python, Java, C++, and a myriad of scripting languages.

 I'm a hacker at heart who has a purpose to make better tools and technologies for humanity in this life.
 I'm very passionate about people, startups, computers, and product management.